viraj-nikam/canvas/readme.md

 ]
 ```

-### Want a weekly summary?
+### Weekly Digest

-Canvas allows users to receive a weekly summary of their authored content.
+**Want a weekly summary?** Canvas allows users to receive a weekly summary of their authored content.
 Once your application is [configured for sending mail](https://laravel.com/docs/master/mail), update `config/canvas.php`:

 ```php
 /*